 A Word About Film Capsule

-I started Film Capsule in October 2010 as a forum to catalog my film watching and share my opinion of the movies I watch.
+I started Film Capsule in October 2010 as a forum to catalog my film watching and share my thoughts of the movies I watch and on the art and technology of cinema in general.
 The idea was to create a spot where any film writing was fair game: old films and new, highbrow and low.
-In addition to shorter review capsules, you’ll find other essays, articles or interviews.

 Have an idea for a film review or feature article you’d like to read?
-Want to see what I think of a polarizing film or see if I can make it through Saló?
-E-mail me at filmcapsuleblog@gmail.com with any requests, suggestions or comments.
+I’d love to hear from you!
+Please e-mail me at filmcapsuleblog@gmail.com with any requests, suggestions or comments.

 A Word About Me – John DeCarli